The 9 Best Reasons for Getting an MBA Degree

 Professional networking is valuable throughout your career.
 Even when you graduate, you’ll remain part of your alma mater’s community.

-When considering the logistics of getting a master’s degree, how much time and tuition it will take are likely some of your deciding factors.
+When considering the logistics of getting an MBA, how much time and tuition it will take are likely some of your deciding factors.

 If you’re wondering how long it takes to get an MBA, there are many variables — including the school you choose, prior learning credits and preferred pacing.

-For example, an online MBA from SNHU is 30 credits in length and can take just over one year to complete if you’re going to school full-time — that’s two courses per term.
+For example, an online MBA from SNHU is 30 credits in length for those with an undergraduate degree in business.
+It can take just over one year to complete if you’re going to school full-time — that’s two courses per term.

 While college is an investment, it doesn’t need to break the bank.
-Tuition for some programs, like SNHU’s, cost less than $20K.
+Tuition for some programs, like SNHU’s, costs less than $20,000.
 Military status can reduce that further, and you may be able to take advantage of tuition reimbursement programs through your employer.

 Many graduate students are also eligible for financial aid and scholarships, so filling out the Free Application for Federal Student Aid — FAFSA — is important.

 Arranging and preparing for standardized testing takes time — and can be an additional cost in your pursuit of a master’s degree.
-The good news is some graduate schools have moved away from requiring scores from traditional tests such as the Graduate Record Examination (GRE).
+The good news is that some graduate schools do not require scores from traditional tests such as the Graduate Record Examination (GRE).

 So, applying to MBA programs with no scores required means you might begin your degree sooner.
 You will, however, need to provide a transcript from your undergraduate education.
-Staff at some schools will help you with this step for you.
+Staff at some schools will help you with this step.

-There are many types of master’s programs these days.
-Whether you want to attend your classes in person or at a pre-determined time each week — or would prefer the flexibility that online degrees at your own pace offer — there’s sure to be an MBA out there that meets your needs.
+There are many types of MBA programs these days.
+Whether you want to attend your classes in person or at a pre-determined time each week — or would prefer the flexibility that online programs offer — there’s sure to be an MBA out there that meets your needs.

-In addition to deciding whether in-person instruction or online courses are worth it for you, you’ll want to consider term lengths and course loads.
+Consider term lengths and course loads, too.
 For example, SNHU offers five 10-week graduate terms each year.
 You can go to school online part-time (one class per term) or full-time (two classes per term).

 While it’s true an MBA degree can benefit your professional life, some people choose to pursue their degree for very personal reasons.